open-component-model/ocm/pkg/oci/repositories/ctf/README.md

-The *Artefact Set Archive* Format describes a file system structure that can be used for the representation of a dedicated set of [artefact versions](https://github.com/opencontainers/image-spec) of an OCI repository for the same respository.
+The *Artefact Set Archive* Format describes a file system structure that can be used for the representation of a dedicated set of [artefact versions](https://github.com/opencontainers/image-spec) of an OCI registry for the same OCI respository.

+An artefact set can be exported from an OCI repository and imported into another OCI repository, it only contains artefacts and tags from a single repository.

 In the archive form the artefact set descriptor SHOULD be the first file.

 The file structure is a directory containing